-They were practically still kids—"We were, like, 14," Aniston quipped on Jimmy Kimmel Live, exaggerating only a bit—when they first met in Los Angeles when she was dating one of his buddies (who has always remained nameless).
-Adam and Jen sat down at Jerry's Deli, bonded over pickles and started a friendship that's still going strong decades later.
+They were practically still kids—"We were, like, 14," Aniston recalled on Jimmy Kimmel Live, exaggerating only a bit—when they met in Los Angeles.
+She was dating one of the Sandman's buddies (who has always remained nameless), but while that guy's not part of picture, Aniston and Sandler bonded over the complimentary pickles at Jerry's Deli and started a friendship that's still going strong decades later.

-There was no mystery when it came to their instant connection, though Sandler admitted it never occurred to him that they'd become two of the most successful entertainers of their generation, let alone their respective high school classes.
+So there may be no mystery as to why they get along, but Sandler has admitted he never predicted that he and Aniston would become two of the most successful entertainers of their generation, let alone their respective high school classes.

 Aniston wasn't surprised that they gravitated to each other, either—or, for that matter, that her pal blew up in a big way.